pudimdecana/TormentedSoulsVR-Plus/README.md

 Also, you still have to do the whole downgrade process to be able to use this.

-To-do list:
+<b>To-do list:</b>

--Add options to movement (HMD or controller-based);
+Add options to movement (HMD or controller-based).
--Smooth/Snap Turn;
+Smooth/Snap Turn.
--If not impossible for someone with close to none knowledge of how to actually code, some improvements on the Head Object attachment to the body/camera behavior.
+If not impossible for someone with close to none knowledge of how to actually code, some improvements on the Head Object attachment to the body/camera behavior
 I saw that the code have some failsafes if the camera wanders far for whatever reason.
 I don't intend to do UI based configs, but rather edit a .txt file

 If the original developer of the mod finds this wrong or offensive, please contact me and I will cease everything immediatly.